Surviving Your CRUISE: 16 Things I HATE About Cruising & How To Beat Them

 Sometimes, going to the cruise ship buffet really gets under my skin because of the poor behavior of other passengers.
 It seems that rudeness abounds everywhere when people are hungry.
 You’ll see it all—picking up food with fingers, cutting in line, eating while in line, and coughing or sneezing into their hands.

 One cruiser summed it up perfectly: “It’s a free-for-all—people pile their plates like it’s their last meal and act like they’re the only ones in line.”
-Another described seeing someone eat with their fingers, lick them, and pick something from the next tray.
+Another described seeing someone eats with their fingers, lick them, and pick something from the next tray.
 One passenger told me he saw one passenger act as if the buffet would soon run out of food.

 To avoid buffet mayhem, I usually arrive at off-peak hours for a more pleasant experience.
 I’ll also plan some evenings in the main dining room.
 Some cruisers complain that the buffet food is consistently below par anyway.
 After all, the ship’s kitchen cannot produce gourmet food for thousands of buffet-goers daily.